ClarisAn/student-result-manager/README.md

 The Student Result Management System is a web-based application that allows users to manage and store student information, their courses and results.
 It is built using the Flask framework in Python 3 and utilizes a PostgreSQL database for data storage.

+## Prerequisites
+Before running the Flask app, make sure you have the following installed:

+- Python 3.x
+- Flask
+- PostgresSQL

 ### Installation

 1. Clone the repository: